By Anna Sophie » Home Decor » Bathroom » 25 Small Bathroom Ideas On a Budget

 24. Decorate Your Bathroom With Special Tiles

-Tiles can upgrade even the smallest space.
-They bring texture, color and beauty to your bathroom and guarantee an unique look because they reflect your personal style.
+They bring texture, color and a pretty look to your bathroom and guarantee an unique look because they reflect your personal style.

 As you can see in this photo, the black tiles on the wall create an interesting contrast to the white tiled floor.
 The black tiles also match the black bathtub perfectly.